ParulK-bhardwaj/String-Lib/README.md

     shift,
     makeHashTag,
     isEmpty
-} = require('stringi');
+} = require('strinify');
 ```

 ## Features
-stringi offers a wide range of features that empower you to work with strings more effectively:
+strinify offers a wide range of features that empower you to work with strings more effectively:

 - capitalize(string)
 Makes the first character of a given string uppercase.